rotundasoftware/cartero-node-hook/README.md

 ### h = hook( viewDirPath, outputDirPath, options );

-`viewDirPath` and `outputDirPath` are the absolute paths to your views directory and Cartero output directory, respectively, as passed into Cartero at build time. `options` may contain a `outputDirPath`, which is base url corresponding to the cartero output directory (default `'/'`).
+`viewDirPath` and `outputDirPath` are the absolute paths to your views directory and Cartero output directory, respectively, as passed into Cartero at build time. `options` may contain a `outputDirPath`, which is base url corresponding to the Cartero output directory (default `'/'`).

 ### h.getViewAssetHTMLTags( viewPath, cb )

 Get the HTML tags to load the script and style assets for the view at `viewPath`.

-`cb` should have the following signature:

 ```javascript
 h.getViewAssetHTMLTags( viewPath, function( err, tags ) {